natcap/ROOT/docs/_sources/rst/examples.rst.txt

 Example of a ROOT application
 =============================

-The central theme of ROOT is to think about a management decision of consisting of allocating different **activities** on the landscape based on their **impacts** and using **optimization** to find a range of best-case options to inform **decision-making**.
-In this section, we go through a sample application of ROOT, building from the core features of the tool to the various additional features that can be used to address questions of increasing complexity.
+The central subject of a ROOT analysis is a management decision consisting of allocating different **activities** on the landscape based on their **impacts** and using **optimization** to find a range of best-case options to inform **decision-making**.
+In this section, we go through a sample application of ROOT, building from the core features of the tool to cover additional features that can be used to address questions of increasing complexity.

-In the base case, we will target a given number of hectares to restore in order to maximize a suite of ecosystem services.
-The extensions will consider different kinds of activities together, spatial weighting, converting between absolute and marginal value approaches, and applying different constraints.
+In the base case, we will consider alternative ways to restore a given number of hectares of habitat in order to maximize a suite of ecosystem services.
+Then we will illustrate how to consider different kinds of activities together, applying different factors for spatial weighting, converting between absolute and marginal value approaches, and applying constraints to the analysis.
 To see the specific steps to implement these examples in ROOT, see the :ref:`sample data walkthrough<Sample data walkthrough>`.
 Throughout this section, links will point to the applicable section in the :ref:`Interface Guide<Documentation for ROOT interface inputs>` for a more general overview.

 Base case: Restoration to improve ecosystem services